 In 2007, we installed our first solar system at the DCL Logistics headquarters in Fremont, California.
 The 287 KW system was the largest commercial installation in the area at the time.
 It was one of our first structural steps towards our commitment to renewable energy.

 We have since installed a 220 KW and 350 KW solar systems at our second Fremont facility and Los Angeles facility, respectively.
 In July 2020, we opened our brand new, state-of-the art fulfillment center in Louisville, Kentucky with our our largest solar installation, a 400 KW system.

-By the end of 2020, we’ll have a total of 1,257 KW systems powering four of the five DCL Logistics facilities in the US.
+We have a total of 1,257 KW systems powering four of the six DCL Logistics facilities in the US.

 To augment our ability to generate our own power, we’ve implemented a number of different initiatives to reduce our energy consumption.
 All of our warehouses are illuminated with skylights reducing our need to run lights during the daytime—the lights we do have to run are all energy efficient LED.
 In addition, 100% of our forklifts are electric and are charged by our solar systems when idle.